LewBr/Brawl/README.md

 - Bom, vamos começar com a configuração do plugin que é oque interessa.

 #Primeiramente
-- abra o plugin pelo config.yml e
+- abra o plugin pelo config.yml
-- edite o nome do mundo e as coordenadas que deseja iniciar o jogo e o ponto de lobby,
+- edite o nome do mundo e as coordenadas que deseja iniciar o jogo e o ponto de lobby
-- Irã estar tudo escrito para que vocês saibam.
+- Ira estar tudo escrito para que vocês saibam.
 - Depois disso e só colocar no servidor, editar o plugin da sua maneira, para entrar no jogo
 - /planpvp [entrar/sair]

+English by translate

+# PlanPvP by Lewbr Owner Fireland, BubbleSky, MineThex, Skypixel

+- First be sure to leave a star for this plugin
+- Here I will teach you how to configure the plugin.
+- First this is my first plugin created and posted on github, but I have several private, I'm new on github
+- More have enough experience by Minecraft game and plug-in PHP
+- Well, let's start with the configuration of the plugin that is WHAT interests.

+#First
+- Open the plug by config.yml
+- Edit the name of the world and the coordinates you want to start the game and the lobby point
+- Ira be all written for you to know.
+- After that and just put on the server, edit the plugin of your way to get into the game
+- /planpvp [entrar / sair]